 Yes, that’s right.
 So someone with very good self-control can…and some people can be masterful at using the internet for taking online breaks.
 We found…we did an experiment where we cut off distractions for everybody, for a work week.
 And we found that the people with high self-control also happen to be very conscientious as a personality trait – we found that those people just worked straight through.
 They didn’t take any breaks.
 They didn’t take physical breaks.
 These are conscientious people.
 And as a result, they got more stressed.
 And this is the way that people might experience burnout.
 So, you have to enable people to take work breaks, it’s important.
 And you have to figure out and you have to understand individual differences underneath that.

 Yeah.
 Well, Dr. Gloria Mark, I think you have your work cut out for you in terms of the amount of research that needs to be done in this field.
 So much more needs to be poured into this, and to figure out how we can each individually become more productive, to reduce distractions, to increase good distractions, perhaps – and to be in ‘flow.’
 Where can people go to stay up to date with some your latest research?

 They can go to my website.
 And if you just Google my name, and if you Google ICS, you should be able to find my website pretty easily.

 Yeah, and I’ll make sure it goes in the show notes, too.
-Thank you so much for being on the show, it’s been really interesting.
+Gloria Mark, thank you so much for being on the show, it’s been really interesting.
 It gives me a lot of insights into how I can structure my day too.
 And it helps us all to live a life, and to work with less bad distractions in our life.
 Thank you so much.